 Mentors assured me I would grow out of this state; maturity would turn me into a stable asset to society.
 When I felt the same at middle age, I was confidently told that old age would take care of this problem.
 When I reached old age, I am now seventy three, nothing has changed.
 In fact, I just went on a two week California Road Trip a few months ago and had an awesome time.
 My conclusion, this disease is happily incurable.

 Travels, even if the same path, are all different and they all have their own personalities.
 What you have to accept to enjoy traveling to the max is that you do not take a trip, a trip takes you.
 I have always been very good at understanding and doing this.

-This journey described in this book might be considered a classic example of the heroic journey, the myth that lends an essential structure to so much narrative literature.
-In the traditional myth, a hero—whoever he might be—abandons his safe haven and pushes forward into the wilderness in order to test himself against the odds; in the course of this testing, he discovers his own rich resources and strengths.
-The story inevitably involves a returning, which completes the cycle: the point being that, upon returning, the hero has been immeasurably strengthened and enlightened by the knowledge gained in the course of his or her difficult journey.
+This journey described in this book might be considered a classic example of the heroic journey, the mythical structure that defines so much narrative literature.
+In the traditional myth, a hero—whoever they might be—abandons their safe haven and pushes forward into the wilderness in order to complete some quest.
+On the way, they face many tests, and discover their own rich resources and strengths.
+The story inevitably involves a returning that completes the cycle: the point being that, upon returning, the hero has been immeasurably strengthened and enlightened by the knowledge gained during the course of their difficult journey.

 This was the best Road Trip of many I have taken in my life.
 I was a different and a much better person at the conclusion of this trip and I learned a lot about myself, Americans and America.

 I hope you enjoy reading about my Road Trip as much as I enjoyed living it.